Rewilding Raves

 Hammersmith & Fulham Council is encouraging residents to host Rewilding Raves to invite more nature and biodiversity to have a good time in our borough.

 Get involved as we’re working to make our borough much less grey and much more green.
+Every small action can make a real difference.

 And the best part?

 You don’t need to have a garden to get involved.
-Our borough needs a network of green and wet spaces.
-Every small action can make a real difference.
 Your doorsteps, windowsills and balconies are all great spots for nature.
 Even your nearest street tree is ready to become a wild habitat by adding plants at its base.

-Encourage more nature at home
+Encourage nature home

 Tip #1: Invite nature to your Houseparty